DrozmotiX/ioBroker.sourceanalytix/README.md

 * [x] use alias of device name
 * [x] configurable data points (yes/no) for cost, consumption and meter-values
 * [x] Make it selectable to store analytics for complete year or only selectable periode
+* [x] ensure all values are stored when adapter shuts down to prevent data gaps

 ## Changelog

+### 0.2.2
+* (Dutchman) fix reset of start values
+* (Dutchman) removed uneeded logging "Write calculations for : "
+* (Dutchman) generic improvement of logging, to see status messages activate it in adapter settings !
+Otherwise onlyu erros will be shown and add/del devices
+* (Dutchman) improved complete logic of state add/delete/update config in backend which will result in better performance/error handling
+* (Dutchman) small fix in configuration screen to show logging options

 ### 0.2.1
 * (Dutchman) fix "current_day" missing in object tree